-- 9.1.2 Regarding the responsibility of schools/colleges to deal with online safety incidents which occur 'off-site', the Education and Inspections Act 2006 and the Education Act 2011 empower the School, to such extent as is reasonable, to: - (a) regulate the behaviour of children when they are off the school/college site where an online safety incident is linked to the school/college - (b) impose disciplinary penalties for inappropriate behaviour, as per the behaviour and discipline policy - (c) search for and confiscate electronic devices, and search their contents, and where appropriate delete content (see section 7.3.9) - 9.1.3 The School recognises the importance of acknowledging, understanding and not downplaying behaviours which may be related to abuse and has appropriate systems in place to ensure that pupils can report any incidents of abuse, whether or not they include an online element, confidently and safe in the knowledge that their concerns will be treated seriously and equally, whether online or outside of school/college.
+- (c) search for and confiscate electronic devices, and search their contents, and where appropriate delete content (see section 7.3.9) - 9.1.3 The College recognises the importance of acknowledging, understanding and not downplaying behaviours which may be related to abuse and has appropriate systems in place to ensure that pupils can report any incidents of abuse, whether or not they include an online element, confidently and safe in the knowledge that their concerns will be treated seriously and equally, whether online or outside of school/college.
 Children should never have the impression that they are creating a problem through reporting violence or harassment.
 It is key to explain that the law is in place to protect them, not criminalise them (explained without causing alarm or distress).
 Staff should however be careful not to promise full confidentiality as information may need to shared further (e.g. with the DSL) to determine next steps.